The last month of the summer,

 Humidity

-In Kingston, the average relative humidity in August is 73%.
+The average relative humidity in August in Kingston is 73%.

 Rainfall

-In Kingston, during August, the rain falls for 9 days and regularly aggregates up to 98mm (3.86") of precipitation.
+Jamaica, in August, during 9 rainfall days, 98mm (3.86") of precipitation is typically accumulated.
 Throughout the year, in Kingston, there are 93 rainfall days, and 813mm (32.01") of precipitation is accumulated.

 Sea temperature